Frequently Asked Questions

 Where can I find the latest updates and announcements?

-All product updates will be documented in our public repository releases (opens in a new tab).
+All product updates will be documented in our public repository Releases (opens in a new tab) and S&P Global Marketplace (opens in a new tab).

 Technical Details